ept/blog/src/unix-philosophy-draft.md

 engines, a push mechanism for notifications, various different cached representations of the data for fast reads, and so on.

-There is no way that a single monolithic database can provide all of those capabilities.
-There is no [“one size fits all” database](https://cs.brown.edu/~ugur/fits_all.pdf); rather, there are various different data storage and indexing systems that provide individual capabilities that you need.
-For example, you may take the same data and store it in a relational database for random access, in Elasticsearch for full-text search, in a columnar format in Hadoop for analytics, and cached in a denormalised form in memcached.
+A general-purpose database may try to do all of those things in one product ([“one size fits all”](https://cs.brown.edu/~ugur/fits_all.pdf)), but in all likelihood it will not perform as well as a tool that is specialized for one particular purpose.
+In practice, you can often get the best results by combining various different data storage and indexing systems: for example, you may take the same data and store it in a relational database for random access, in Elasticsearch for full-text search, in a columnar format in Hadoop for analytics, and cached in a denormalized form in memcached.

 When you need to integrate different databases, the lack of Unix-style composability is a severe limitation.
 (I've